 My first response was that we could buy some plants.
 But Elizabeth insisted on having the experience of growing them from seeds.

-In light of the email scandal that exposed more of the underbelly of our society, this excerpt from the conclusion of my book Deconstructing Miss America: Raising a Confident, Courageous and Compassionate Daughter, (No Crown Required), coming out in the spring of 2018, sends chills down my spine:
+In light of the email scandal that exposed more of the underbelly of our society, this excerpt from the conclusion of my book No Crown Required: Raising a Confident, Courageous and Compassionate Daughter, coming out in the summer of 2018, sends chills down my spine:

 Of the many times in my life I have been bullied by mean girls, the mean mom from my daughter’s elementary school is a stand out.
 She was happy to say to my face one day, “We all have a nickname for you.
 We call you Heather.”
 I was clueless about the reference until I googled it and found the movie The Heathers, the cult classic featuring the hated trio of blonde girls of the same name.